Child Protective Services

 • Trauma-Focused Play Therapy

-• Home-Based Therapy (When appropriate focused on preservation and reunification)
+• Home-Based Therapy (when appropriate, focused on preservation and reunification)

 • Family Team Meeting Consults